siddhi-io/katacoda-scenarios/siddhi-deployment/stateful-deployment/step3.md

 Here the given Siddhi App is parametrized to retrieve the `RECEIVER_URL` from environment variables, and configured to be deployed using the docker image `siddhiio/siddhi-runner-ubuntu:5.1.0-m2`.

-Further to persist the periodic states produced by Siddhi, a persistent volume claim is configured in the `persistent volume` section, and the relevant persistent configuration of Siddhi runner is provided under the `runner` section.
+Further, to persist the periodic states produced by Siddhi, a persistent volume claim is configured under the  `persistentVolume` section, and the relevant persistent configuration of the Siddhi runner is provided under the `runner` section.

 Deploy the Siddhi SiddhiProcess using the below command.